-- Communication plans. - Adult/girl ratios apply for the number of girls participating. - Required adult watchers are not included in the adult/girl ratio. - Air horns are required for use as an emergency warning device on roadways. - Whistles or air horns may be used as emergency warning devices on beaches, parks, waterways, and other areas, not including roadways. - Review of current COVID guidelines - All girls and adults should know how to respond to an emergency warning device.
+- Communication plans. - Adult-to-youth ratios apply for the number of participants. - Required adult watchers are not included in the adult/girl ratio. - Air horns are required for use as an emergency warning device on roadways. - Whistles or air horns may be used as emergency warning devices on beaches, parks, waterways, and other areas, not including roadways. - All should know how to respond to an emergency warning device.